idchaincoin/Idchaincoin-MultiMN/README.md

 ```
 ***

-# Guide for Install MultiMN:
+# Guide for Installing MultiMN:

 Install the multimn script